 You can experience a magical 10 days and do the essential best of both worlds, so to speak.
-Here’s a great suggested itinerary for just that – how to spend 10 days on a Spain and Morocco tour.
+Here’s a great suggested itinerary for just that – how to spend 10 days on a Spain and Morocco itinerary.

 Day 1: Madrid